thomasldg7/AGI-project-29/README.md

 6) Connect with the VM $vagrant ssh mgmt

+7) Access the terraform folder $cd terraform

-7) Now, read the instructions below according to your cloud provider
+8) Now, read the instructions below according to your cloud provider

 ### In Google Cloud Platform

 #### Connect with the project
-1) Download the credentials from GCP
+1) Download the credentials from GCP to the terraform folder
-2) Update the terraform.tfvars and gcp-gke-provier.tf file to match with your GCP project
+2) Update the terraform.tfvars and gcp-gke-provider.tf file to match with your GCP project and credential files name
-3) Deploy with terraform init / terraform plan / terraform apply
+3) Deploy with terraform init / terraform plan / terraform apply inside the Vagrant VM
 4) Go to GCP -> Kubernetes Engine -> Services & Ingress page to obtain the IP address of the Boutique

 ### In another cloud provider